jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open up Instagram, YouTube, or WhatsApp.
 So easy and effective.

-Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age to everyone's downfall?
+Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must solve your problems with modern tools?
 Do you realize it's your natural right to have a happy life?